 As a result, integrated graphics are usually nowhere near as powerful as even the cheapest dedicated GPUs and are thus rarely a good fit for gaming.
 However, they are fully capable of taking care of basic graphics-related tasks, and considering that they help save space, power, and money, it’s obvious why they are good for casual everyday activities such as web browsing, watching videos, playing music, etc.

 This is also where the term “accelerated processing unit”, or APU, comes in.
-Essentially, this is just a marketing term introduced by AMD and it simply indicates that a CPU comes with integrated graphics.
+Essentially, this is just a marketing term introduced by AMD and it simply denotes a line of CPUs that come with integrated graphics.

 However, AMD’s Ryzen APUs actually offer some of the most powerful integrated graphics seen to date, and they are actually perfectly viable for gaming if you’re putting together an entry-level build and don’t mind playing games in a lower resolution and/or at lower settings.